What are the most important Google Analytics eCommerce metrics and KPIs for your store?

 You have to make sure your website is running fast enough.
 With MonsterInsights, you can access your speed report right from your WordPress dashboard.
 See all the most important site speed metrics, along with tips for how to improve them.

-Simple ideas to improve ROAS:
+Simple ideas to improve your return on ad spend:

 - Disable or improve low-performing ad campaigns